Langulus/Core/README.md

 # Langulus::Core
 `Langulus::Core` is a common header-only C++23 library, that is used in [all other Langulus](https://github.com/Langulus) libraries and plug-ins.
 It takes care of the four main aspects of the framework:
 1. **Configuration** - `LangulusCore` is a CMake `INTERFACE` target that serves as a common configurator for all other targets - it includes global compiler flags and options.
-You can read about exposed [[CMake options here|CMake Options]].
+You can read about [exposed CMake options here](https://github.com/Langulus/Core/wiki/CMake-Options).
 2. **Type Navigation** - patterns defined in the `Langulus` namespace, that are used practically everywhere.
 By type-navigation we mean things analogical to `std::remove_reference_t`, but improved and designed specifically with Langulus use cases in mind.
 You can read about the full list of such tools [[here|Type Navigation]].
 3. **Basic concepts** - the `Langulus::CT` namespace is the `CT` concept library, containing some rudimentary and widely used concepts.
 You can see the list [[here|Basic Concepts]].
 More advanced concepts with more narrow uses are spreaded across multiple Langulus libraries.
 4. **Utilities** - defined in the `Langulus` namespace.
 Contains various widely used types and functions, such as: